My Brother Sam Is Dead: March 1998

-At McSwain Elementary School (Virginia), two parents, Linda Bailey and Beverly Dudley expressed their concerns about the use of profanity and graphic descriptions of violent war stories that take place within the novel.
-The book was being taught in their child's fifth-grade classroom where they felt that it was both inappropriate to be taught at such a young age and should be removed from the curriculum.
+At McSwain Elementary School (Virginia), two parents, Linda Bailey and Beverly Dudley, expressed their concerns about the use of profanity and graphic descriptions of violent war stories that take place within the novel.
+The book was being taught in their child's fifth-grade classroom, where they felt that it was both inappropriate to be taught at such a young age and should be removed from the curriculum.

 December 1998

 My Brother Sam Is Dead was removed from use in fifth-grade classrooms in the Hampton County (Virginia) schools.
-Two parents, Michael Harries and Richard Antcliff noted the novel's inclusion of profane language like “‘damn,’ bastard,’ and ‘hell,” and urged that the book be immediately removed from the elementary curriculum.
+Two parents, Michael Harries and Richard Antcliff, noted the novel's inclusion of profane language like “‘damn,’ bastard,’ and ‘hell,” and urged that the book be immediately removed from the elementary curriculum.

 November 1999

 In Oak Brook Elementary School (Illinois), parents expressed concerns regarding the novel's foul language and violent content.
-Debby Stangaroni, the parent to a sixth-grade student at the school, voiced specific concerns claiming that her child was left “disturbed” after reading the book in class.
+Debby Stangaroni, the parent of a sixth-grade student at the school, voiced specific concerns, claiming that her child was left “disturbed” after reading the book in class.